rodrigorenteriatx/SCC_AUTOANSWER_RHEL8/README.md

 ## Overview

 This tool automates the process of answering manual checks in the SCC Autoanswer file by using hardcoded shell logic and updating the appropriate `[ ] Finding` fields in the file.
 It eliminates the need to manually edit check results after each scan.
+This will also fill the section meant for comments with the appropriate output to further justify its result.

 ## Features